About Exciting Curiosity

 Jenni started off her career as a high school music teacher in Edinburgh, Scotland.
 With a passion for technology and learning she became an Apple Distinguished Educator in 2006 and continues to build on that expertise.
 In 2009 she joined the City of Edinburgh Council’s Digital Learning Team, encouraging educators from all sectors and stages to embrace technology and enhance the learning experience.

 In January 2014 Jenni took up a new post at Tynecastle High School in Edinburgh as teacher with responsibility for support of learning through innovative ICT use.
-She was also a part of the SQA Qualification Design Team for the new NQ in Music Technology before moving to the QI team in Edinburgh.
+She was also a part of the SQA Qualification Design Team for the new NQ in Music Technology before moving to the Quality Improvement team in Edinburgh, leaving for new adventures in June 2020.

 Why we’re exciting curiosity…